selfagency/rushkoff-archive-astro/src/content/2007-08-01_the_medium_is_the_message__getting_over_race_and_nation.md

 ---
-title: The Medium is the Message: Getting Over Race and Nation
+title: 'The Medium is the Message: Getting Over Race and Nation'
 subtitle:
 date: 2007-08-01
 blurb:
 notes: Date from Amazon
 publication: what-israel-means-to-me
 categories: [book-chapters]